Ashish110110/MLOps/Project/model_monitoring/README.md

 1. Open 3 SSH terminal windows, terminal 1, terminal 2, terminal 3.
 In all the terminals, activate virtual environment which has the libraries mentioned in Pipfile.
 You should be inside model_monitoring directory in all the 3 terminals.

+Activate the virtual environment by running the following command in SSH terminal :

+      pipenv shell

 2. In Terminal 1, start the Evidently, Prometheus and Grafana services by executing the following command :

        docker-compose up